 The trust generally pays distributions of its net investment income along with any excess capital on each distribution date to unitholders of record as of the preceding record date.
 The record and distribution dates are shown in the "Essential Information."
 An investor becomes a unitholder of record on the settlement date of the unit purchase (generally one business day following the purchase date).
-You may elect to either reinvest your distribution proceeds in additional units of the trust (as described below) or receive distributions in cash.
+You may elect to either reinvest your distributions in cash.
 In some cases, the trust might pay a special distribution if it holds an excessive amount of cash pending distribution.
 For example, this could happen as a result of a merger or similar transaction involving a company whose stock is in the trust portfolio.
 In addition, the trust will generally make required distributions or distributions to avoid the imposition of tax at the end of each year because it is structured as a "regulated investment company" for federal tax purposes.